rupshabagchi/sarcastometer/README.md

 ![alt text](https://github.com/rupshabagchi/sarcastometer/blob/master/sarcasm_1.jpg "sarc")

-This system intends to run a basic sarcasm detector for twitter messages one message at a time.
+This system intends to run a basic sentiment analysis for twitter messages.

 According to Merriam Webster, sarcasm is defined as "*the use of words that mean the opposite of what you really want to say especially in order to insult someone, to show irritation, or to be funny*".